Small Business Owner Titles: How to Choose the Right One

 President

-The title of President as a business owner conveys leadership and authority.
-It is typically used in larger corporations or organizations to designate the highest-ranking executive responsible for making major corporate decisions and managing overall operations.
+The title of President typically conveys prestige and authority and is often used in more established companies.
+It is generally used in larger corporations or organizations to designate the highest-ranking executive responsible for making major corporate decisions and managing overall operations.
 This title is used when referring to the top executive in a company.
+A Vice President oversees specific departments or functions within a company.

 Founder

 A Founder is a business owner responsible for establishing and creating the company.
 This title conveys the individual’s role in starting the business and shaping its direction.
-It is used to recognize the person who initiated the company and played a significant role in its early development.
+The term Founder is used to recognize the person who initiated the company and played a significant role in its early development.
+The title Founder implies that the individual built the business from scratch.

 Owner

-The title of Owner conveys the individual’s ultimate responsibility and control over a business.
+The title ‘Owner’ is straightforward but does not indicate the individual’s role in the company’s managerial structure.
+It conveys the individual’s ultimate responsibility and control over a business.
 It is typically used when referring to the person who holds the highest level of ownership in a company, often the founder or primary shareholder.
 This title signifies their authority and decision-making power within the organization.

 Managing Director

 The title of Managing Director conveys a high level of authority and responsibility within a company.
-It is typically used in larger corporations to designate the individual responsible for the business’s overall management and strategic direction.
+Managing directors are responsible for critical company decisions and translating the organization’s vision into strategies.
+Managing Director is often seen as a more appropriate title for smaller companies than CEO.
 You could also go with Technical Director as a variation.

 General Manager

 The title of General Manager conveys the responsibility for overseeing the overall operations of a business or organization.
-It is typically used when there is a need for a high-level executive to manage day-to-day operations, make strategic decisions, and ensure the company’s goals and objectives are met.
+It is typically used when a high-level executive is needed to manage day-to-day operations, make strategic decisions, and ensure the company’s goals and objectives are met.

 Managing Partner